 Work on a Family Project

 Who says the staycation can’t be productive?
-Is there something you need done around the house?
-Does the shed need painted or do you want to re-decorate the family room?
-Get everyone involved together and you’ll all enjoy the fruits of your labor.
+Is there something you need to be done around the house?
+Does the shed need to be painted or do you want to re-decorate the family room?
+Get everyone involved together, and you’ll all enjoy the fruits of your labor.

 Get Your Art On